Greenbushes mine: Ownership

-The entity Windfield Holdings Pty Ltd (51% ownership) was established to purchase the mine and later 49% of its stock was sold.
-Windfield wholly owns Talison Lithium Pty Ltd, the entity that owns and operates the Greenbushes lithium mine.
+The entity Windfield Holdings (51% ownership) was established to purchase the mine and later 49% of its stock was sold.
+Windfield wholly owns Talison Lithium, the entity that owns and operates the Greenbushes mine.

-Similarly, Albemarle owns their 49% stake in Windfield Pty Ltd through an entity known as RT Lithium.
-The mine was originally owned and built by Talison Lithium Pty Ltd that has been operating for over 128 years mining tin, tantalum, and lithium.
+Similarly, Albemarle owns their 49% stake in Windfield through an entity known as RT Lithium.
+The mine was originally owned and built by Talison Lithium that has been operating for over 128 years mining tin, tantalum, and lithium.
 The mine has been producing lithium concentrates for over 20 years, since 1983 when it became the world's first company to produce lithium concentrates from a hard-rock facility.

 The lithium production industry is dominated by only four companies – Talison, SQM, Albemarle and FMC.
 Geographically, Australia, China and Chile also account for about 85% of global lithium production.